10 Best Plants Identifier Apps in 2025 (Free & Paid)

 LeafSnap App

 Speaking of plant identification, you can press the “Identify” button on the app’s home screen to capture a plant’s picture.
 Within a few seconds, the app will recognize the plant for you and show the botanical name, common name, genus, and plant family.
-Its only major issue that it will show you add after every two action that you take on the app.
+Its only major issue is that it will show you add after every two actions that you take on the app.

 ProsCons